-The pockets was an extremely dangerous operation.
+The pockets were an extremely dangerous operation.
 When tanks were sent into a pocket, they entered one tank at a time.
-The next tank would not enter until the tank that had been relieved exited the pocket.
+The next tank would not enter the pocket until the tank that had been relieved by the previous tank exited the pocket.

 To wipe out the Japanese, two methods were employed.
 One had three Filipino soldiers sitting on the back of each tank.
-When the tank passed over a foxhole the soldiers each dropped a hand grenade into the foxhole.
+When the tank passed over a foxhole, the each soldier dropped a hand grenade into the foxhole.
 Being that the ordnance was from WWI, one of the three hand grenades usually exploded.

 The second method was to park the tank with one tread over foxhole.
-The crew would give power to the other track causing the tank to spin and dig its way into the ground and killing the Japanese.
+The crew would give power to the other track causing the tank to spin digging its way into the ground and killing the Japanese.
 After this, the tankers slept upwind from their tanks.

 The members of A Company made their way to Mariveles at the southern tip of Bataan.
 It was from this barrio that the tankers started what they simply called "the march."

-Camp O'Donnell was an unfinished Filipino training base.
-There was one water faucet for the entire camp.
-Men literally died for a drink.
+Camp O'Donnell was an unfinished Filipino training base with only one water faucet for the entire camp, and men literally died for a drink.
 The death rate in the camp began to rise until as many as 55 men dying each day.
 The burial detail worked non-stop to bury the dead.
-Often, when they returned the next morning, the wild dogs had dug up the bodies or the bodies were sitting up in their graves
+Often, when they returned the next morning to the cemetery, wild dogs had dug up the bodies or the bodies were sitting up in their graves

 The death rate in the camp forced the Japanese to open a new camp at Cabanataun.
 Being considered a healthier POW, Fred was sent to the camp.
 During June, Fred became ill and was put in the camp hospital.
 The term hospital was generous since the medical staff had no medicine to treat the sick.
 The Philippine Red Cross did offer to supply medicine to the POWs, but the Japanese refused to allow the medicine to be given to the POWs.

-According to records kept by the medical staff, Tec 4 Fred Krug died from diphtheria and dysentery on July 8, 1942, at approximately 3:00 PM..
-He was buried in the camp cemetery.
+According to records kept by the medical staff, Tec 4 Fred Krug died from diphtheria and dysentery on July 8, 1942, at approximately 3:00 PM. and was buried in the camp cemetery.